ar7ch/iu-ssad/assignment1/README.md

 ### Text Entity
 This is a data class that acts as a base for other particular text entities.
 ### Post
 Represents opinion of some user on some topic.
-Post has a list of comments attached to it.
+A post has a list of comments attached to it.
 ### Comment
 Represents reaction of some user on someone's opinion (post).
 Comment has a counter of likes.
 * # DataBase parts:
 ### ConcreteKeywordDataBase
 A class that holds keywords and allows to manage them.
 Represented as a singleton in our system.
 ### Keyword
-A data class that describes a single keyword and its posivity weight.
-The weight is chosen from the enumeration (Worst, Bad, or Good).
+A data class that describes a single keyword and its positivity weight.
+The weight is chosen from the enumeration Opinion : (Worst, Bad, or Good).
 * # AnalysisSystem

-The class provides the main feature - evaluation of a post by the keywords in comments.
-The Analysis system is singleton.
+The class provides the main feature - evaluation of a post by keywords in comments.
+The Analysis system is singleton to provide users with one and only adequate evaluation.